thgh/hivepanel/README.md

 - Which npx commands should be available?
   - start: local or immediately in swarm?
   - upgrade: pull latest docker image and restart service
+- Show available docker tags to make it easy to upgrade a service